 Book a stay at one of Muskoka’s incredible Resorts, Inns or Cottage Rentals.
 Muskoka is home to 16 resorts including historic getaways like Windermere House or Bayview Wildwood Resort, or experience a larger resort like Deerhurst Resort or JW Marriott The Rosseau.

 Looking for an Inn or accommodation style off the water?
 Explore Crestwood Inn, Inn at the Falls and The Dudley Inn.
 Click here to explore all 18 Inn’s in the area.
 If you’re looking for a Bed & Breakfast, check out Four Ninety B&B, Fern Glen Inn or The Inn on Bay.

 Muskoka is known for the quaint Cottage Resorts & Lodges including The Chalets on Lake Muskoka, Muskoka Beer Spa, Blue Spruce Resort, or Lumina Resort to name a few.
 Click here to explore all the accommodation options.

 Take a Cruise

-Muskoka boasts six fall cruises that will take you out to view the colours by water.
+Muskoka boasts six fall cruises that will give you the best seats in the house to view the colours.
 Witnessing the majestic colours aboard one of these masterful vessels that ply the beautiful Muskoka waterways is an experience worth reliving again and again.

 - Muskoka Cruises in Port Carling